Conditions for successful data assimilation: The effective dimension of linear Gaussian data assimilation problems

-Note that the steady state value of the covariance matrix is independent of the initial covariance matrix $\Sigma_0$ and that the rate of convergence to this limit is at least linear, in many cases quadratic (see \cite{Lancaster}, p.
+In principle, but not necessarily in practice, the covariance matrix $P_n$ of the state $x^n$ conditioned on the data $z^{1:n}$ can be computed recursively, starting with $P_0 = \Sigma_0$: \begin{linenomath*} \end{linenomath*} where $I_m$ is the identity matrix of order $m$ and the $m\times k$ matrix $K_n$ is often called the ``Kalman gain''.
+This is the Kalman formalism.
+We assume that the pair $(H,A)$ is $d$-detectable and that $(A,Q)$ is $d$-stabilizable.
+Detectability and stabilizabilty can respectively be interpreted (roughly) as requiring that the observation operator be sufficiently rich to determine the dynamics and the noise be able to affect the whole dynamics (see \cite{Lancaster}, pp. 90--91 for technical definitions).
+These assumptions allow unstable dynamics, as often encountered in geophysics, but also make it possible to perform a steady state analysis because the covariance matrix reaches a steady state so that \begin{linenomath*} \end{linenomath*} where $X$ is the unique positive semi-definite solution of the discrete algebraic Riccati equation (DARE) \begin{linenomath*} \end{linenomath*} and where \begin{linenomath*} \end{linenomath*} is the ``steady state'' Kalman gain.
+Note that the steady state covariance matrix $P$ is independent of the initial covariance matrix $\Sigma_0$ and that the rate of convergence to this limit is at least linear, in many cases quadratic (see \cite{Lancaster}, p.
 313).
 This means that, after a relatively short time, the samples of the state given the data are normally distributed with mean $\mu_n$ and covariance matrix $P$ (the mean $\mu_n$ of the variables is not needed here, but it can also be computed using Kalman's formulas).